Helther/meme_gen/README.md

 # Meme Generator
-App for sheduled picture generation and auto posting in a messenger chat.
+App for sheduled picture generation and auto posting in a specified messenger chat.

 It uses Stable Diffusion model for image generation.
 There are three modes for providing a prompt to it: